Canoe Trip Tips

 Before You Come

-Menus must be sent to us two weeks prior to your arrival if we are packing your food.
+Menus must be sent to us one month prior to your arrival if we are packing your food.
 If we do not receive your selections at least two weeks prior to your arrival, we will make the selections for you.
 You may download your menu form on-line by clicking here.
 Special requests require four weeks notice.

 To help us serve you better…